-The Novogene Precision Medicine (NovoPM™) comprehensive cancer genomic profiling test is a next-generation sequencing (NGS)-based assay that analyzes more than 500 genes for clinically important alterations.
-These genes are known to be relevant for the diagnosis and/or treatment of various solid tumors according to National Comprehensive Cancer Network (NCCN) guidelines and medical literature.
+The Novogene Precision Medicine 2.0 (NovoPM™ 2.0) comprehensive genomic profiling test for solid tumors is a next-generation sequencing (NGS)-based assay that analyzes 484 genes for clinically important alterations at the DNA level.
+These genes are known to be relevant for the diagnosis and/or treatment of various solid tumors according to National Comprehensive Cancer Network (NCCN) guidelines and the medical literature.

 The NovoPM™ Advantage

-- Comprehensive Results: NovoPM™ interrogates the complete coding regions of 548 genes and the introns of 21 genes, can detect all four types of genomic abnormalities (SNV, InDel, CNV and fusion) and also generates results (TMB, bTMB and MSI) that can help guide cancer immunotherapies.
+- Comprehensive Results: NovoPM™ 2.0 interrogates the complete coding regions of 468 genes and the introns of 43 genes.
+It can detect all four types of genomic abnormalities (SNV, InDel, CNV and Fusion) and also generate results (TMB, bTMB and MSI) that can help guide cancer immunotherapies.

 - Reliable Performance: Comprehensive analytical validation has been completed and the test includes rigorous quality control measures.